gautamsarawagicse/self-driving-car/README.md

 # Self-Driving Car Algorithm Using NeatJS

-This repository contains a self-driving car algorithm implemented using the NeatJS library, developed as part of the Robot Motion Planning course.
+This repository contains a self-driving car algorithm implemented using the NeatJS library, developed as part of the **Robot Motion Planning course**.
 The algorithm is designed to control an autonomous vehicle's navigation and decision-making processes.

 ## Prerequisites